talwrii/twitter-exodus/readme.md

 # The great twitter exodus - Why and how to leave twitter

+*First draft.
+Feedback and PRs welcome.
+But I thought it would be good to get something live*

 Elon musks purchase of twitter is making the headlines.
 Some think it is good some think it is bad.

 ## Reasons to leave twitter or diverse your solutions